 The Township Assessor is an elected official who is responsible for estimating the Market Value/Fair Cash Value of most properties within their township for use in the Illinois Property Tax System.
 The Assessor is the only Illinois elected official that has educational qualifications and certification requirements prior to filing to run for the office.

-Prior to the year 2000 the boundaries of Freeport Township were coterminous with the City of Freeport .
-In 2000 Freeport Township separated and is no longer coterminous.
-This means that Freeport Township boundaries were set and will no longer expand as the City's boundaries change.
+Prior to June 1, 1999 the boundaries of Freeport Township were coterminous with the City of Freeport .
+On June 1, 1999 Freeport Township separated and is no longer coterminous.
+This means that Freeport Township boundaries were set and will no longer expand as the City’s boundaries change.

 The Assessor is NOT responsible for your tax bill.
 The assessed value is used to determine each taxpayer’s share of the tax burden created by the units of local government who are funded by the property tax.